 - Keyport hosts an annual Dog’s Night Out.
 The 2019 date was in June.

 - Red Bank’s Dog Days are held twice during the summer, in June and August.
 Enjoy contests, activities, vendors and veterinary help.

 - Westfield’s “Dog Days of Summer” event offers a pet pool, parade, prizes and more.
 It will be held August 11, 2019.

-- Tuckerton Seaport’s “Dog Days of Summer” will be held August 10, 2019.
+- Tuckerton Seaport’s “Dog Days of Summer” was last held August 2019.
 Picnic and pet games are included in your ticket price!
 Dress up for a portrait with your pet and much more doggy fun.

 Can’t bring your pup along?
 Try one of these fun dog boarding locations in New Jersey

 - Barker Lounge has multiple locations throughout New Jersey.
 Read about our visit to the Cranford location here, The Barker Lounge, a Vacation Location for Your Puppy.

 - Squankum Animal Inn in Howell gives your pet personal attention and a large outdoor area to play.
 The owner lives on premises so you know your best friend will be well attended.